-In September 2000, a comprehensive moratorium was placed on the starting of any new works on the Condamine-Balonne catchment that would lead to an increase in the taking of water, either in watercourses or as overland flow water.
+In September 2000, a comprehensive moratorium was placed on the starting of any new works in the Condamine-Balonne catchment that would lead to an increase in the taking of water, either in watercourses or as overland flow water.
 This moratorium has effectively put an interim cap on the capacity to divert and store water in the basin.

 A satisfactory Condamine-Balonne WRP is critical for Queensland's compliance with the water reform framework, and as a means to set Queensland's diversion limits under the Murray-Darling Basin cap.
-Work is currently underway on attaining appropriate environmental allocations of water in the Condamine-Balonne Basin.
+Work is currently underway on attaining appropriate environmental allocations of water in the Condamine-Balonne Basin, including negotiations with the Commonwealth on financial assistance for the purchase of Cubbie Station in order to achieve environmental flows.
+Queensland has advised that finalising the Condamine-Balonne WRP is on hold whilst these negotiations continue.
 In this context, the State Government has commissioned a six-month independent review of the science associated with the impact on the environment from water use in the Basin and committed to act on the findings of the review.